Nelson with fellow volunteers

 At the end of the day, we're supposed to be making it a little bit lighter for the next person.

-What do you think about volunteering as an approach to development?
+What do you think about volunteering as an approach to development, and how does VSO stand out among other NGOs?

-What specific skills have you developed since you've been working on the project?
+What skills have you gained since joining the project?

 Another skill is facilitation, because sometimes the work that we do involves guiding and talking to an audience.
 Facilitation develops other skills, and you learn to communicate better, you become more patient, and you deliver your content in a more compelling way.
 You can resolve problems more efficiently through communication.